GAC Enverge

-The GAC Enverge is a electric compact SUV concept revealed by Chinese automobile manufacturer GAC Group at the 2018 North American International Auto Show.
+The GAC Enverge is an electric compact SUV concept revealed by Chinese automobile manufacturer GAC Group at the 2018 North American International Auto Show.

 Overview

 The GAC Enverge concept was first shown at the 2018 North American International Auto Show in Detroit, Michigan, United States alongside an array of Trumpchi brand models, which were revealed to preview GAC's potential 2019 entry into the U.S. car market.
 The Enverge made a European debut at the 2018 Paris Motor Show alongside the second-generation Trumpchi GS5 compact crossover SUV.

 Specifications

 Battery

 The GAC Enverge concept is powered by a 71 kWh battery, giving the car a range which GAC claims to be over 370 mi.
 The car can receive 240 mi-worth of charge in 20 minutes.

 Design

 The Enverge has two scissor doors and a 2+2 seating layout.